Denis

 vapour phase from the pyrolysis reaction may be caused to flow

-through the pyrolysis zone and reactor zone in the same direction
+through the pyrolysis zone and reactor zone in the same

-reaction zone either co-current or countercurrent to the direction
+supplied to the reaction zone either co-current or

-of movement of the carbon-containing material.
-More typically, the
+carbon-containing material.
+More typically, the combustion

-pass through the reaction zone in a direction opposite to the
+through the reaction zone in a direction opposite to the

 direction in which the carbon-containing material moves.

-The second elevated temperature is typically a temperature in the
+The second elevated temperature is typically a temperature in

+315[deg.]
 C. to about 480[deg.]
-C., for reasons of energy conservation and
+C., for reasons of energy

 Since at least reaction (1) and forward reaction (3) above are

-endothermic, an external source of heating must be provided to the
+endothermic, an external source of heating must be provided to

-reaction zone in order to maintain the reaction.
-Except when the
+the reaction zone in order to maintain the reaction.
+Except when

-embodiments is provided by burning a part of the water gas
+third embodiments is provided by burning a part of the water gas

 generated in step (b) and/or a part of the gaseous product

 generated in the pyrolysis step.
-More typically, substantially all
+More typically, substantially

-substances generated during the pyrolysis step may undergo further
+pyrolysis step may undergo further reactions under the

 In the process of the first embodiment typically about 30% by

-volume of the gaseous materials generated in the pyrolysis zone is
+volume of the gaseous materials generated in the pyrolysis zone

-burnt to provide the heat necessary to maintain the elevated
+is burnt to provide the heat necessary to maintain the elevated

 temperature in the pyrolysis zone.
 Similarly, in the in the

-processes of the second and third embodiments typically about 30%
+processes of the second and third embodiments typically about

-components present.
+other components present.

 From the foregoing it will be seen that typically approximately

-70% by volume of the gaseous product generated in the processes of
+70% by volume of the gaseous product generated in the processes

-the invention is available for removal from the reactor and
+of the invention is available for removal from the reactor and

 constitutes a useful fuel.
 For example, the gaseous products